Turkish language: Consonants

-At least one source claims Turkish consonants are laryngeally-specified three-way fortis-lenis (aspirated/neutral/voiced) like Armenian.
+At least one source claims Turkish consonants are laryngeally-specified three-way fortis-lenis (aspirated/neutral/voiced) like Armenian, although only syllable-finally.

 The phoneme that is usually referred to as yumuşak g ("soft g"), written ğ in Turkish orthography, represents a vowel sequence or a rather weak bilabial approximant between rounded vowels, a weak palatal approximant between unrounded front vowels, and a vowel sequence elsewhere.
 It never occurs at the beginning of a word or a syllable, but always follows a vowel.
 When word-final or preceding another consonant, it lengthens the preceding vowel.

-In native Turkic words, the sounds [c], [ɟ], and [l] are in complementary distribution with [k], [ɡ], and [ɫ]; the former set occurs adjacent to front vowels and the latter adjacent to back vowels.
+In native Turkic words, the sounds [c], [ɟ], and [l] are mainly in complementary distribution with [k], [ɡ], and [ɫ]; the former set occurs adjacent to front vowels and the latter adjacent to back vowels.
 The distribution of these phonemes is often unpredictable, however, in foreign borrowings and proper nouns.
 In such words, [c], [ɟ], and [l] often occur with back vowels: some examples are given below.
+However, there are minimal pairs that distinguish between these sounds, such as kar [kɑɾ] "snow" vs kâr [cɑɾ] "profit".